 AMPK has many potential biomedically-relevant functions.
 AMPK is proposed to be a therapeutic target for Type 2 diabetes and Metabolic syndrome (obesity, insulin resistance, cardiovascular disease).
 In addition, since cancer cells have larger energetic requirements than non-dividing cells, targeting AMPK might be an attractive approach for attacking cancer as an additive therapy.

 We identified mutations in the AMPK kinase domain (AMPKα) during a genetic screen looking for "neurodegeneration mutants" in Drosophila.
 Inactivation of AMPK leads to neurodegeneration-like phenotypes in neurons and abnormal metabolism in other cells.
-Our lab uses combinations of genetics, biochemistry/proteomics and cell culture models to try to further identify new molecules involved in AMPK signaling.
+Our lab uses combinations of mouse and fruitfly genetics, biochemistry/proteomics and cell culture models to try to further identify new molecules involved in AMPK signaling.
 We are particularly interested in how AMPK signaling and molecules it regulates are relevant to:

-- Metabolism (Type 2 Diabetes/Cardiac Disease)
+- Metabolism (Type 2 Diabetes/fatty liver)

 Many of our studies use Drosophila melanogaster (the fruit fly) due to the powerful genetics of this assay system and conserved molecules in AMPK signaling.
 However, we also use mouse genetics to explore AMPK function in two contexts: 1) In brains of knockout mice to explore the role of AMPK signaling in normal function; and 2) In brain tumor cancer models.